 This is a fruit commonly cultivated by monks in China hence it’s popular name.
 It’s real name is Luo Han Guo and it has been used in traditional Chinese medicine for centuries.
 It is now gaining popularity in the Western world because of it’s sweetness while also containing no carbs or calories.

-The sweetener is made by crushing the monk fruit, infusing it with hot water and then heat-treating it to extract the sweetness that comes from
+The sweetener is made by crushing the monk fruit, infusing it with hot water and then heat-treating it to extract the sweetness that comes from mogroside found in the fruit’s meat.
+The result of this extraction is a light brown powder that can be up to 300 times as sweet as sugar, therefore needing much less to sweeten recipes.

 Because of its sweetness, it is usually mixed with other sweeteners to balance it out and help with any bitter aftertaste.
 This makes it super important to read labels of sweeteners purchased to ensure they’re not using any fillers or other harmful ingredients.

-Erythritol is a substance found in some fruit and mushrooms.
+Erythritol is a substance found in some fruits and mushrooms.
 It’s a sugar alcohol made through a fermentation process.
 It does contain calories, only about .2 in a gram of the substance and is also around 65% as sweet as sugar.

 It comes in a powder and granular form and if you taste it you will feel a cooling effect on your tongue.
 There’s no aftertaste really with erythritol which makes it a great ingredient to balance out other sweeteners such as monk fruit and stevia which are both quite sweet on their own and will leave you with an aftertaste.